QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/http.md

 * `Server`: name of the HTTP server, maybe the version/OS too
 * `Accept`: media types that the client can understand
 * `User-Agent`: describe the client initiating the request
+* `X-Forwarded-For`: can be used to find the client IP when the client is behind an HTTP proxy or a load balancer
 * ...

 ##### HTTP Payload